CYNTHIA FISHER, BIO and ARTIST STATEMENT

 BIO

 I have been a professional artist for over thirty years with a focus on mosaics since 2000.
 At Big Bang Mosaics I create installations in public, residential, and corporate settings nationwide.
 My diverse body of work ranges from illustrative to painterly to non-representational.
-My abstract mosaics have received prestigious national and international awards, including the Juror's Choice Award at the Mosaic Arts International show at the Women's Museum in San Diego, Ca in 2016.
-I conduct school and community projects, including 8 in Guatemala.
-I teach mosaic workshops in my studio, at art and craft centers across the country as well as virtually.
+My abstract mosaics have received national and international awards, including the Juror's Choice Award at the Mosaic Arts International show at the Women's Museum in San Diego, Ca in 2016.
+I conduct school residencies and community projects, here in the US and since 2013, in Guatemala.
+I teach mosaic workshops in my studio and at art and craft centers.
 MOSAICS are my world, and I am always happy to share my passion for this medium.
-ARTIST STATEMENT When I first started making mosaics over twenty years ago, I knew I had found the art form that best suits my artistic sensibilities.
-Several years later I took this one step further in identifying my true passion, working abstractly in the mosaic medium.
-My abstract work begins with intention: an idea, concept or theme I want to explore.
-The natural world and science and math concepts are some favorites; currently I am working on an on-going series, 'A Mosaic Journey, Peregrinations on Being Human'.
-I put a lot of thought into what I will create, why, and how I will do so with careful selection of materials and use of andamento.
-Unique to the mosaic art form, andamento is the visual flow produced by the placement of rose of tile pieces, or tesserae.
-These building blocks of the medium are just that - mostly blocky rectilinear shapes that I, the mosaic artist must bring to life by both the shapes I choose as well as how I position them.
-The physicality of the medium is significant: I begin by holding my art form.
-Pieces are added and subtracted, sometimes in a trial and error method until something begins to click.
+ARTIST STATEMENT When I first started making mosaics twenty five years ago, I knew I had found the art form that best suits my artistic sensibilities.
+I put a lot of thought into what I create, and have never (never!) sat down and just started assembling a mosaic with no forethought.
+My work begins with intention: an idea, concept or theme I want to explore.
+The natural world and science and math are some favorites; currently I am working on an on-going series, 'Peregrinations on Being Human', an Artist's Journey.’
+I begin with lists: how can I best portray the chosen theme, what materials will I use, what andamento will further deliver my intent.
+Unique to the mosaic art form, andamento is the visual flow produced by the placement of rows of tile pieces, or tesserae.
+The physicality of the medium is significant: I begin by holding my art materials.
+Pieces are added and subtracted, sometimes by trial and error.
 I am drawn to the exquisite colors of the materials, from stained glass to Italian and Mexican Smalti.
 I incorporate handmade pottery shards and patterned ceramics as they provide further surface detail and texture.
-And finally, noting the finite color palette, I can’t mix my colors the way a painter does, and this limitation often forces me to be more creative as a result.
+The color palette is finite - I can’t mix my colors the way a painter does, and this limitation often forces me to be more creative as a result.
 When the thought process and preparation is complete and the mosaic pieces are in hand, I begin to work intuitively, viscerally responding to the materials and how they come together.
 In these moments the world falls away and I am once again enraptured by the joy of creating. |